andrea-berardi/sorting-algorithms/README.md

 I use CLion as my IDE and Clang as my compiler.
 The project manager is CMake.

-I tried to keep the algorithms as close as possible to those shown on the book _Introduction to Algorithms and Data Structures_, but it wasn't always possible.
+I tried to keep the algorithms as close as possible to those shown on the book _Introduction to Algorithms_, but it wasn't always possible.
 Nevertheless, I have **not** used any additional resources apart my professor's PDFs and my tutor's laboratory documentations.

 _\*: Unfortunately there's a tiny warning due to my use of `rand()` in the `gen_rand_array()` function.
 Basically, the IDE is saying that it has limited randomness, which is fine and totally expected.
 Please ignore._